100_level100-Level Introductory and General Education Courses

 This course introduces students to fundamental topics in landscape ecology, the field concerned with the analysis of the relationship between ecological processes and spatial patterns on the Earth’s surface at landscape scales.
 Students will become proficient with key concepts, methods of analysis, and their importance in land management and conservation.
 Students will use analysis operations and their theoretical underpinnings to explore pattern-process relationships relating to vegetation, climate, habitat fragmentation, fire, and invasive species.

-View the Bulletin information.
+View the Catalog entry.

 This course explores gender and the environment from an intersectional perspective.
 Through case studies ranging from the local to the global scale, we will discuss power, politics, identities, inequalities, social movements and ecological crises.
 This interdisciplinary course is for environmentalists, feminists, and any student curious about the interconnections between global environmental change and gender relations.

-View the Bulletin information.
+View the Catalog entry.

-Prerequisites: GC 100 or GC 255, MA 111 or MA 115 or higher, GC 225, EN 211, and junior standing or instructor's permission.
+Prerequisites: BI 210 or GC 100 or GC 101, MA 111 or higher, and junior standing, or instructor permission.

 Notes: Field work may be required.
 Contact instructor for more information.

-View the Bulletin information.
+View the Catalog entry.

 Prerequisites: GC 101 and GC 205.